author’s note: I repost this one to honor an experience that happened 39 years ago today. The experience continues to inform my spiritual awareness.

 I drove toward Portland and, pulled by an invisible thread, went straight to the NE Glisan office of the U.S. Postal Service’s Employee Assistance Program.
 I had worked at the Postal Service from 1975 through 1985, and their EAP was well aware of my chemically distracted nature and the poor work attendance that resulted from it.
 Mike and Larry had both accompanied me to AA meetings in 1981 and again in 1984—requirements if I wanted to keep my job.
 After yet another relapse, I called in sick the day after the Fourth of July in 1985 and never returned to work, never even called to tell them my intentions.
 I had left in shame, a ghost of an employee.
 Now I walked through the door and greeted Larry and Mike by name.
 Neither recognized me—the husk of the man they knew was gone.
 When I told them my name, they were stunned.
 Mike said I was simply radiant.
 I told them, matter-of-factly, that I was having a spiritual experience.
 They embraced me, acknowledging the miracle standing in their office.

-I then visited the Personnel Department of the Main Post Office in downtown Portland, where Eleanor Workman acknowledged that I had been fired inappropriately and offered to help me reapply for my old position.
+I then visited the Personnel Department of the Main Post Office in downtown Portland, where Eleanor Workman acknowledged that I may have been fired inappropriately and offered to help me reapply for my old position.

 “No thank you, Eleanor,” I said gently.
 “I just wanted to apologize for working here so unhappily for so many years.”

-I met with John Zimpleman, the head of Plant Maintenance, to atone for my poor performance from 1980 to 1985, when I worked as an electrician and electronic technician trainee.
+I then asked for and received a meeting with John Zimpleman, the head of Plant Maintenance, to atone for my poor performance from 1980 to 1985, when I worked as an electrician and electronic technician trainee.
 He listened, deeply moved, and confessed he wished his own son could find what I had found.

 Two days later, searching for a book at the world-famous Powell’s Books, I encountered my former psychiatrist, Dr. Dan Beavers, in the metaphysical section.
 He did not recognize me until I spoke my name.